kangarko/docs/docs/guides/configuration/logging.md

 ---
 title: Logging
-description: Comprehensive guide to configuring and optimizing logging features in MineBot.
+description: Configuring and optimizing logging features in MineBot.
 ---

 # Logging

 Welcome to the logging configuration guide for `MineBot`.

-This section provides detailed instructions on how to set up and optimize logging to ensure you have the necessary insights and data for monitoring and troubleshooting.
+This section provides instructions on how to set up and optimize logging to ensure you have the necessary insights and data for monitoring and troubleshooting.

 ??? quote "Related Configuration File"
     - `configuration/logging/config.yaml`